Breuil-Kisin Modules via crystalline cohomology: Further directions

-Unfortunately, we could not find a precise reference for this isomorphism in the literature.
-It would follow if one knew that the Hyodo--Kato isomorphism

-carried the $S[1/p]$ submodule of $H^i_{\cris}(\X_0/S)\otimes_S K$ given by the right side of (\ref{filhope}) above isomorphically onto the $K$-subspace $\Fil^i H^i_{\dR}(X_K/K)$ provided by the Hodge filtration.
-Presumably, this can be extracted from \cite{Hyodo-Kato} or \cite{Tsuji}, and in any case we expect that a proof of such compatibility with filtrations can be given along the lines of the proof of \cite[Proposition 13.9]{SBM}, using Berthelot's crystalline interpretation \cite[Theorem 7.23]{crystal} of the Hodge filtration.
 One can of course ask if the stronger, $p$-integral version of (\ref{filhope}) holds as well, that is, whether or not (\ref{filhope}) carries $\Fil^i\scrM$ isomorphically onto $\varprojlim_m H^i((\Y_m/E_m)_{\cris},\J_m^{[i]}).$ If true, such an isomorphism would of course be the ``best possible" cohomological interpretation of $\Fil^i\scrM$.